fidelisrafael/digit_checksum/README.md

 end
 ```

-The example below it's intent to validated brazilian `CNPJ` documents, equivalent to `Corporate Taxpayer Registry Number`, so this can be used as:
+The example below it's intent to validated brazilian `CNPJ` documents, equivalent to `Corporate Taxpayer Registry Number`, so this can be used to:

-#### To generate check digits
+#### Calculate check digits
 ```ruby
 # valid format
 CNPJ.calculate_verify_digits("123.456.78/0001") # [9,5]